 You Have Two Ways to Get the IPMA Competence Baseline

-- Enter your email address to inquire about purchasing the published ICB3, It is available for 30 Euros, plus shipping and any taxes.
+- Enter your email address and name to inquire about purchasing the published ICB3, It is available for 30 Euros, plus shipping and any taxes.
 Tell us your country, and we will inform you of shipping charges and any applicable taxes.
 We will also let you know your available methods of payment.

 - Complete the Contact Form below, and we will send you a link to the downloadable Adobe Acrobat pdf version of ICB3.